Have You Been Hurt in a Charter Bus Crash?

 There are databases that can provide information on charter bus safety.
 Some are government websites, such as one run by the Federal Motor Carrier Safety Administration.
 That database provides information on common carrier safety data, including a database that allows consumers to check on charter bus companies’ safety record.
 Here, the public can review a bus company safety record before chartering one of that company’s buses.

 Further, the American Bus Association also has a website designed to provide information about safety questions consumers might have before traveling by charter bus.
 The United Motorcoach Association has a website that provides information on the U.S. Department of Transportation’s ratings of charter bus lines.

 If You Have Been Involved in an Accident on a Charter Bus in the Chicago area, Contact the Attorneys of Abels & Annes

-If you have been involved in an accident on a charter bus, you should consult an attorney to determine what your rights are under the circumstances of your accident.
-The attorneys of Abels & Annes can assist you in protecting your rights when you are involved in such an accident.
+If you have been in an accident on a charter bus, you should consult an attorney to learn your rights.
+Abels & Annes can assist you in protecting your rights when you are in such an accident.
 Contact us at (312) 924-7575 or through our website.